emmajanedrews/base-template/_posts/2018-02-06-ellipsis-boutique-is-budas-newest-gem.md

 I’m coming to you today from one of Buda’s newest tenants, Ellipsis Boutique.
 I recently talked with owner Amy Krell about her company and what they do.

-**Ellipsis is a clothing and accessory boutique filled with hot new trends and great styles.**We absolutely love the decor, the design of the store, and the big, open ceiling.
+**Ellipsis is a clothing and accessory boutique filled with hot new trends and great styles.&nbsp;**We absolutely love the decor, the design of the store, and the big, open ceiling.
 It’s amazing here.

 Whether you’re looking for some new clothes, accessories, or even a gift for someone you love, there’s something here for everyone at Ellipsis.